NovaAI77/SN-Extensions-Chrome-/README.md

 - Dedup logic fix — `lastValue` now tracks the raw value, not the query string

 ## Installation
-1. Unzip this package
+1. Download files/Clone repository
 2. Go to chrome://extensions
 3. Enable Developer mode
 4. Click Load unpacked
-5. Select the `sn-hover-user-location-claude` folder
+5. Select the `whatever you name it` folder

 ## Usage
 1. Log into your ServiceNow instance